 Organization & Compensation Committee.
-All of the members of Humana's Organization & Compensation Committee are independent, as defined by the NYSE, the SEC and the IRS.
-The current members of the Committee are Kurt J. Hilzinger, Chairman, W. Roy Dunbar, and James J. O'Brien.
-During 2006, the Committee met four times.
+All of the members of the Committee are independent, as defined by the NYSE, the SEC and the IRS.
+The current members of the Committee are Kurt J. Hilzinger, Chairman, W. Roy Dunbar, and William J. McDonald.
+James J. O'Brien served on the Committee until October 24, 2007.
+During 2007, the Committee met eight times.

 One of the primary responsibilities of the Committee is to review and approve executive officer compensation.
-The Committee operates pursuant to a charter which is reviewed and approved each year.
-The full text of the Committee charter may be viewed on our corporate website at www.humana.com.
+It operates pursuant to a charter which is reviewed and approved each year.
+There were no changes to the Committee's charter during 2007.
+The full text of the Committee charter may be viewed on our corporate website at www.humana.com Investor Relations section.

 Compensation Consultant.
-Since August 2004, the Committee has retained Cook as an independent compensation consultant.
+Since August 2004, the Committee has retained Cook as its independent compensation consultant.
 Cook reports directly to the Committee and has provided assistance to the Committee in evaluating our executive compensation policy and programs.
 As the Committee's consultant, Cook advises on the interpretation of various rules and regulations impacting executive compensation, reviews with the Committee management's proposals and initiatives, provides certain data on competitive pay levels, and undertakes special projects on behalf of the Committee.